The-Collectors/TC/README.md

 # The-Collectors
-The Collectors is a team of students working on a project for the Software Design & Documentations course at Rensselaer Polytechnic Institute.
+The Collectors was originated by a team of students working on a project for the Software Design & Documentations course at Rensselaer Polytechnic Institute.
 This project's purpose and design is to consolidate all clubs and organizations affiliated with RPI.

 ## Team Members